UNO-Babb/Homework2/README.md

   - Minimum Price
   - Maximum Price

-These can be "hard coded" into your program (you don't need to prompt the user) but the URL that you are fetching from Metro should be dynamic in that we could change the information in a clear way and not within the complicated URL.
+These can be "hard coded" into your program (you don't need to prompt the user) but the URL that you are fetching from Craigslist should be dynamic in that we could change the information in a clear way and not within the complicated URL.

 - Helper Functions
   - loadURL(url) - This function loads a given URL and displays the contents of the site.